matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 through macros.
 In a nutshell, macros are a block of python functions that you can use inside your parsing statements.
 They allow us to conform our matched values to specific formats (so as to comply with our data models) or do some extra processing from certain values.
-Let's go back to the output of `show run interface` and build a macro that turns dot-notation subnet masks into CIDR notation.
+Let's go back to the output of `show run interface <interface>` and build a macro that turns dot-notation subnet masks into CIDR notation.

 As a reminder, our output for `show run interface GigabitEthernet1` was: